ziweisu/ziweisu.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising 4-th year Ph.D. student in the Department of [Industrial Engineering and Management Sciences](https://www.mccormick.northwestern.edu/industrial/), Northwestern University, where I am fortunate to be advised by Prof. [Diego Klabjan](https://dynresmanagement.com/index.html).
 My major is applied statistics and statistical learning, with a minor in simulation and stochastic analysis.
 I have also worked with Dr. [Matthew Plumlee](https://www.linkedin.com/in/matthew-plumlee-a072361a/), Principal applied scientist at Amazon.

-For the summer and fall of 2024, I am interning with the Global Pricing Team at McDonald's as a recommendation system researcher.
+From June to December 2024, I was interning with the Global Pricing Team at McDonald's as a recommendation system researcher.

-My research interests broadly encompass statistics, machine learning, applied probability, and stochastic simulation.
-Specifically, my work focuses on computational methods for uncertainty quantification in machine learning and stochastic operations research.
+My research interests broadly encompass statistics, statistical learning, applied probability, and stochastic simulation.
+Specifically, my work focuses on computational methods for uncertainty quantification.

 Before joining Northwestern, I received my B.S. degree in mathematics and applied mathematics from Fudan University, and my M.S. degree in mathematical statistics from Purdue University, where I was fortunate to be advised by Prof. [Raghu Pasupathy](https://web.ics.purdue.edu/~pasupath/).

 Please find my latest CV [here](https://www.overleaf.com/read/zkmdytszbypg#e65dbb).

-I am actively seeking internship positions for spring, summer, and fall 2025 in roles such as student researcher, applied scientist, research scientist, data scientist, machine learning engineer, and quantitative researcher.

 # Publication